Anyone with access to NDIS funds must follow relevant Australian laws, rules and regulations.

 - not covered or delivered by another service system or organisation (eg. Medicare or private health insurer).

-You are also responsible for keeping evidence of what you spend your NDIS funds on (eg. invoices, receipts, pay slips, bank statements).
+If you self-manage your NDIS funds, you need to keep evidence of what you spend your NDIS funds on (eg. invoices, receipts, pay slips, bank statements).

 You have the right to: